About this site

 “Blogging vs. blog setups”, Honestly Undefined2020

-This manual process was soon replaced as I started developing the Tclssg static site generator.
-The focus of the site became its newly-added blog, which lasted from 2014 to 2016.
-Blogging was not necessarily a medium that encouraged me to write and publish.
+The manual process was soon replaced as I started developing the Tclssg static site generator.
+The focus of the site became its newly added blog, which lasted from 2014 to 2016.
+Blogging didn’t necessarily encourage me to write and publish.
 The blog is preserved.
 Tclssg remains in use outside my website.
 It has been adopted by some Tcl users and projects, including core.tcl-lang.org.

 The second major version (2020–2022) was a personal wiki served by Fossil SCM.
-After examining different wiki software and finding flaws with each, I went with one I was already using.
-I had noticed Fossil’s curious potential for use outside of source control.
+After examining different wiki software and finding flaws in each, I went with one I was already using.
+I noticed Fossil’s curious potential beyond source control.
 Fossil had enough wiki and theming features to serve a customized website.
-It let you edit the site’s contents in the browser.
+It let me edit the site’s contents in the browser.
 I joked that Fossil SCM was secretly “Fossil CMS”.
 This marked a temporary break from storing content in Git.
+For deployment, I started building a Debian package with the Fossil binary, Caddy configuration, and static files.
+When installed, the package replaced the previous version of the site as a whole; if installation failed, changes were automatically reverted.

-I enjoyed my time with a Fossil site.
+I enjoyed my time with a Fossil-based site.
 Being able to edit the wiki in the browser removed friction compared to a static site generator.
 However, I kept feeling Fossil’s limitations as a wiki engine.
-Besides built-in categories and TOCs, I wanted the ability to version pages together.
-You can understand the edit history of your site better when related changes to multiple page are grouped together.
-Using the /doc/ page feature was an option but would negate Fossil’s advantage of live wiki editing.
-I wrote fossil-wiki-export to to have a migration path off Fossil and eventually used it.
+Beyond built-in categories and TOCs, I wanted the ability to version pages together.
+It’s easier to understand your site’s edit history when related changes to multiple pages are grouped together.
+Using the /doc/ page feature was an option but would have negated Fossil’s advantage of live wiki editing.
+I wrote fossil-wiki-export to have a migration path off Fossil and eventually used it.

 The macros in page Markdown went through several iterations.
 Tclssg allows you to write Tcl code in pages, which I used for transclusion and a more compact syntax for images.
 Those macros were gone with the switch to Fossil.

-Most recently, I have replaced custom macros with Jinja.
-This improved the macro system and at the same time reduced the line count in the SSG.
-What pushed me to do it was the need to optimize the size and image quality of the Chrontendo episode guide page, which grew large with the addition of the episode covers.
+Most recently, I replaced custom macros with Jinja.
+This improved the macro system and, at the same time, reduced the line count in the SSG.
+What pushed me to do it was the need to optimize the size and image quality of the Chrontendo episode guide page, which had grown large with the addition of the episode covers.
 A little testing of different image formats showed I could accomplish both goals with AVIF.
 However, I needed a fallback for browsers that didn’t support the still-new image format.
 Jinja let me define a macro in the body of the page that generated <picture> tags for AVIF images with JPEG fallback.

 This is the macro: